You’ve got the manly beard. It took time and diligence and patience, but you’ve got it. So, now what?

 Two popular alternatives to the shavette are the straight razor and the safety razor.

-The straight razor looks much like the shavette, but it has a stainless-steel blade built into the razor.
-This blade is meant to be stropped and maintained over time.
+The straight razor looks much like the shavette, but it has a stainless steel blade built into the razor.
+Straight razors have a blade that is meant to be stropped and maintained over time.